vlindhol/vlindhol.github.io/content/blog/psycopg2-nonblocking-1.md

 The `psycopg2.extras.wait_select` is just a reference implementation which will replicate the behavior of the default, blocking driver without getting stuck in C-land, and as an added bonus it automatically cancels the SQL query on a `KeyboardInterrupt`.
 It is of course possible to write your own function to pass into `set_wait_callback()`, which we did when we wrote some more advanced Celery features.

-A good starting point to learn about `set_wait_callback` is [https://www.psycopg.org/articles/2014/07/20/cancelling-postgresql-statements-python/](this short article).
+A good starting point to learn about `set_wait_callback` is [this short article](https://www.psycopg.org/articles/2014/07/20/cancelling-postgresql-statements-python/).

-The fundamental reason why this feature exists in `psycopg2` is to [https://www.psycopg.org/docs/advanced.html#support-for-coroutine-libraries](enable running it in various coroutine / green thread implementations) in Python.
+The fundamental reason why this feature exists in `psycopg2` is to [enable running it in various coroutine / green thread implementations](https://www.psycopg.org/docs/advanced.html#support-for-coroutine-libraries) in Python.
 We do not use green threads, we run a vanilla setup of Python which is fully synchronous.
 It is still extremely useful!

 ## The result